jplopezll/OpenTX_FrSkySPort_passthrough_master/README.md

 FrSky passthrough protocol to show telemetry data on a Taranis X9D+.
 It requires OpenTX 2.2.
 Use the script "spptel.lua".

 This version is fully functional, some functionalities (orientation and distances from home) to be verified on the field.
 Testers are welcome!
 Do not hesitate to contact me in case of any doubt.
+Details on the protocol and circuitry can be found [in the wiki](https://github.com/jplopezll/OpenTX_FrSkySPort_passthrough_master/wiki).

 Most of the data on the display is self explanatory, as you will see in the screenshot taken from OpenTX Companion simulator.
 The picture shows icons and info that could show depending on data received.